NVIDIA/jitify/jitify2_user_guide.md

   via the "--nvcc" compiler option.
 See the documentation for "--nvcc" in this guide for more information.

+- `JITIFY_USE_CONTEXT_INDEPENDENT_LOADING=1`

+  Defining this macro to 0 before including the jitify header disables use of the cuLibrary* and cuKernel* APIs (alternatives to the cuModule* and cuFunction* APIs since CUDA 12.0).
+If disabled (or unavailable due to old CUDA version), modules must be loaded and managed separately on each device/context.

 <a name="compiler_options"/>

 ## Compiler options